Kagan Publishing & Professional Development

 $2.00

 Download this cooperative barrier game to teach your students vocabulary and communication skills using the structure Match Mine.
-Each partner receives a Go Fish game board and fish ending sound game pieces to place on the game board.
+Each partner receives a game board with shapes and middle sound game pieces to place on the game board.
 Partners sit on opposite sides of a barrier so they can’t see each other’s game board or game pieces.
-Partner A arranges the ending sound game pieces on each area on the game board.
-Then, using only verbal communication, Partner A describes to Partner B which ending sound goes on each area of the game board so they can make a match.
-For example, “Put a picture of a word that ends with ‘ck’ in the left box of the middle row.”
+Partner A arranges the middle sound game pieces on each shape on the game board.
+Then, using only verbal communication, Partner A describes to Partner B which middle sound game piece goes on each shape so they can make a match.
+For example, “Put a picture that has an ‘i’ middle sound on the triangle.”
 When they think they have a match, they compare arrangements and celebrate.
-This set teaches common ending sounds such as: -t, -ck, -p, etc. Match Mine is a fun and cooperative way to develop language, communication, cooperation, and perspective-taking skills.
+This set teaches common vocabulary words such as: circle, fish, lock, etc. Match Mine is a fun and cooperative way to develop language, communication, cooperation, and perspective-taking skills.

 • Grades: K-3